programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ### Example 1

-{% include figure.html filename="ocr-with-google-vision-and-tesseract1.png" alt="Two scanned pages of English text in a modern font and occasional diacritics." caption="Figure 1: First two pages of \“Tomb of King Henry IV in Canterbury Cathedral\”, with four highlighted lines indicating the text used in the OCR results below." %}
+{% include figure.html filename="ocr-with-google-vision-and-tesseract1.png" alt="Two scanned pages of English text in a modern font and occasional diacritics." caption="Figure 1: First two pages of _Tomb of King Henry IV in Canterbury Cathedral_, with four highlighted lines indicating the text used in the OCR results below." %}

 | Google Vision | Tesseract |
 | --------- | --------- |